-Summary: An individual (the Complainant) made a complaint under the Health Information Act (the Act) that her health information and that of her two minor children (Child A and Child B) in the Alberta Electronic Health Record (the EHR, commonly referred to as Netcare) had been accessed numerous times without authority by a number of employees of Alberta Health Services (the Custodian).
+Summary: An individual made a complaint under the Health Information Act (the Act) that her health information and that of her two minor children (Child A and Child B) in the Alberta Electronic Health Record (the EHR, commonly referred to as Netcare) had been accessed numerous times without authority by a number of employees of Alberta Health Services (the Custodian).

-The Complainant further complained that Child A's health information in the Clinibase electronic medical record system and the Sunrise Clinical Manager electronic medical record system had been accessed without authority by employees of the Custodian.
+The individual further complained that Child A's health information in the Clinibase electronic medical record system (Clinibase) and the Sunrise Clinical Manager electronic medical record system (the SCM) had been accessed without authority by employees of the Custodian.

-The complaints about the accesses to the children's health information were addressed in separate inquiries.
-This inquiry deals only with the complaints the Complainant made about accesses to her own health information in the EHR/Netcare by the employees of the Custodian.
+The complaints about the accesses to the individual's own health information, and Child B's health information were addressed in separate inquiries.
+This inquiry deals only with the complaints the individual made about accesses to Child A's health information in the EHR/Netcare, Clinibase and the SCM by the employees of the Custodian.
+Child A is the Complainant in this inquiry.

-The Adjudicator determined that with the exception of four accesses made in 2013 to the Complainant's health information by one employee of the Custodian, the accesses to the Complainant's health information by the Custodian's employees were in compliance with Part 4 of the Act.
+The Adjudicator determined that with the exception of one access made by one employee of the Custodian in 2013 to the Complainant's health information in Clinibase, and three accesses made in 2013 to the Complainant's health information in Netcare PD by another employee of the Custodian, the accesses to the Complainant's health information by the Custodian's employees were in compliance with Part 4 of the Act.

-The Adjudicator determined that four accesses made by one employee of the Custodian to the Complainant's health information in 2013, were in contravention of Part 4 of the Act.
+The Adjudicator determined that one access made by one employee of the Custodian to the Complainant's health information in Clinibase in 2013, and three accesses made by another employee of the Custodian to the Complainant's health information in Netcare PD in 2013, were in contravention of Part 4 of the Act.